|

 predominantly white male defense

+industry."
 Recently retired from the Carondelet Health

-Network, Daisy is now the president of Daisy Jenkins & Associates, LLC,
+Network, Daisy is now the president of Daisy Jenkins & Associates, LLC ,

 providing developmental and executive coaching and HR